Modern Web Design Trends

 Break Out Of The Box

-Boxes or rectangles are the underpinning of most web site design.
+Boxes or rectangles are the underpinning of most Web Design Trends.
 The markup languages of the web, HTML and CSS, are built around a box model concept where all the elements are bound within a rectangle.

 A trend that is emerging amongst designers is to break out of traditional rectangular layout used within most sites and opt for other shapes such as circles, hexagons and more irregular shapes like rhombuses.
 Skewed horizon and website layout previews in axonometric view also help to bring the feeling of space and movement.